 - For students who fail to secure the minimum for a pass in the End Semester Examination, Supplementary Examinations will be conducted along with the regular exams in November and April. - Supplementary Exams are also conducted every year in June.
-An Instant Examination will be conducted for those outgoing students of the undergraduate and postgraduate programmes who have failed in one course in the final year and therefore were not able to complete the degree. - The eligibility of a student to write the end semester examination is based on:
+An Instant Examination will be conducted for those outgoing students of the undergraduate and postgraduate programmes who have failed in one course in the final year and therefore unable to complete the degree. - The eligibility of a student to write the End Semester Examination is based on:

-- 1. Minimum attendance requirement (refer Course Requirement) - 2.
-Minimum CA requirement (refer Continuous Assessment) - Payment of the prescribed examination fee, for courses for which she has registered.
+- 1. Minimum attendance requirement (refer Course Requirement) - 2 Minimum CA requirement (refer Continuous Assessment) - 3.
+Payment of the prescribed examination fee for courses for which she has registered.

-When a student re-appears for an End Semester Examination it will be indicated on the statement of Marks against the title of the course by a '#' sign.
+When a student reappears for an End Semester Examination it will be indicated on the Statement of Marks against the title of the course by a '#' sign.

-All registrations for supplementary exams must be done online through the College website www.stellamariscollege.edu.in within 15 days of the publication of results.
+All registrations for Supplementary Examinations must be done online through the College website www.stellamariscollege.edu.in within 15 days of the publication of results.